Fear conditioning and its effects

 You are in an unsafe environment, such as an abusive relationship, or in a garden when you’re scared of insects or bugs.
 You’re frightened you could fall from a height, which could develop into a phobia of heights or fear of bridges, etc.

 There are a number of reasons why some people in such situations develop phobias and others don’t.
 My article on overcoming anxiety for no reason may throw a light on why you may be more or less vulnerable to develop a phobia.

 You feel emotionally unsafe (insecure)

-A combination of the two
+A combination of the three